Article

 In my humble opinion, there is no greater comfort food than anything featuring hot potato in any of its forms.
 Roasted, mashed, fried, baked, boiled, creamed, whipped, or slathered generously atop a warm shepherd’s pie — I’ll take it any way I can get it!
 This lentil heavy dish is incredibly hearty and easy to make.
 If you like to do a little experimenting in the kitchen, you can throw in any other veg of your choosing into the filling, or sub the creamy potato mash topping for an even richer sweet potato.
 There are no hard and fast rules, so feel free to put your own spin on this one.

-Many moons ago, one of my good friends passed on this recipe with rave reviews, and I can tell you — it absolutely hit the spot!
-Beautiful chunks of soft sweet potato; the creamiest peanut sauce with a kick; sweet bursts of juicy corn kernels along with delicious kidney beans.
-This is packed full of iron, fibre, and protein, and most importantly — flavour.
-It’s sure to keep your belly full and your body nourished ?
+Many moons ago, one of my good friends recommended this dish, and I can tell you — it absolutely hits the spot!
+Beautiful chunks of soft sweet potato; the creamiest peanut sauce with a kick; delicious, hearty kidney beans plus a sneaky addition on my part with sweet and juicy bursts of corn.
+This is packed full of iron, fibre, and protein, and most importantly – flavour.
+It’s sure to keep your belly full and your body nourished.

 Ok, before you click through and notice that this recipe is actually for a warm hug of straight-up pumpkin soup without a mention of corn in sight, hold up!
 I have become something of a meal-stretching pro these days, and pretty much any soup I make will undoubtedly have a bonus addition of pulses or veg to make sure that my meals will go as far as possible.
 Creamy pumpkin is a well-loved favourite among the soup-loving community, but by adding in a tin of juicy corn kernels post-blending, you’ll wonder why you were so hung up on pumpkin purity.

 The corn kernels add in the perfect tiny bursts of sweetness that make this such a success.
-I even like to add a tin of creamed corn pre-blending, too, for extra bulk — and more importantly — extra flavour.
-Also, you can be as generous with the curry powder as you like!
-Just be sure to add it in slowly and taste as you go, since there’s a fine line between curried pumpkin soup and curry soup with a bit of pumpkin.
+I even like to add a tin of creamed corn pre-blending too, for extra bulk and flavour.

-I eat chilli at least once a week, served up with rice or quinoa, some guacamole, tortillas, and topped with this delicious cashew cheese.
-The beans are jam-packed with fibre and protein and are super filling, plus, you have the option of adding in any other veg you want.
-Mushrooms, carrots, and corn work perfectly here, or if you’re looking for an extra protein boost, textured vegetable protein (commonly referred to as TVP) bulks this out nicely and adds some meaty texture.
+I eat chilli at least once a week, served up with rice or quinoa, some guacamole, tortillas, and topped with delicious cashew cheese.
+The black beans are jam-packed with fibre and protein and are super filling.
+Plus nothing says winter quite like root veg.
+Sweet potato has a place in any dish if you ask me, no matter the season!

 As the title suggests, this ragu is heavy on the walnuts, so it’s worth noting that they provide a great source of omega-3 fatty acids, which are good for all-round cardiovascular health.
 They’re also good sources of protein, fibre and antioxidants — plus they may even enhance bone health.
 There’s really no downside to this one, so get eating!